-For example, the Lancia Gamma coupé was conceived prior to the 1973 oil crisis but by the time it was launched, the European market for such cars had all but dried up.
+For example, the Lancia Gamma coupé was conceived prior to the 1973 oil crisis but by the time it was launched in 1976, the European market for such cars had all but dried up.
 Now it’s fair to say the Gamma’s problems ran deeper than this, but when it was discontinued in 1984, Italy’s sole offering in the segment went with it.
 France also abandoned the luxury coupé by then; the elegant Peugeot 504 coupé discontinued two years earlier.
 Opel took longer to admit defeat, ceasing production of its Senator-based Monza in 1986, leaving the market to Mercedes and BMW.

 It was left to Volvo to fly the upper-middle class coupé banner.
 Volvo had Mercedes squarely in its sights when they launched the 780 ES in 1985.
 Visually, a bit of a throwback with its distinctly angular silhouette, Bertone however did an excellent job of creating a dignified, elegant, proportional shape.
 To little avail since Volvo could hardly be said to have made waves or indeed much profit on a model which sold a mere 8000 units in five years.